tiredoftools/Insight-Data-Engineering-Challenge/README.md

 One test has been provided as a way to check your formatting and simulate how we will be running tests when you submit your solution.
 We urge you to write your own additional tests. `test_1` is only intended to alert you if the directory structure or the output for this test is incorrect.

-Your submission must pass at least the provided test in order to pass the coding challenge.